cabrauck/react_plant_order_form/readme.md

 # Order Form

-This is a web-based order form for the local gardening club (Obst- und Gartenbauverein), built with [SvelteKit](https://kit.svelte.dev), Tailwind CSS, and TypeScript.
+This is a web-based order form for the local gardening club (Obst- und Gartenbauverein), built with React.
 It enables members to easily submit their orders online.

 ## Features